logo for pulau-pangkor.com

 The Port

-For those who are interested in the business facilities and opportunities of the Port, there is an excellent website available: www.lumutport.com/
+For those who are interested in the business facilities and opportunities of the Port, visit the Lumut Port website: www.lumutport.com/

 The Lumut Port

 What does Lumut further look like?
-Well, here's a photo page of Lumut now and 10 years ago
+Well, here's a photo page of the town then and now.

 Back to the top